 The game also includes a mode highlighting tourist spots along the route, with mentions of historic locations as well as sightseeing spots and restaurants.

 As the game takes place in Taiwan, the Asian market version was released first, on July 12, 2007.
 This version supported both Traditional Chinese and English text.
 Later in the year, a version was released in Japan that added Japanese text support in addition to the existing options.
-Voiceovers in the game are done in either Mandarin, Cantonese, or English (for the crew) and English (for the train drivers).
+Voiceovers in the game are done in either Mandarin, Taiwanese, or English (for the crew) and English (for the train drivers).
 English was used for the drivers because initially most of the train drivers along the high speed line were from Europe.